ballerina-platform/ballerina-distribution/examples/grpc-simple-with-headers/grpc_simple_with_headers.md

 Once you run the command, the `grpc_simple_with_headers_pb.bal` file is generated inside the `stubs` directory.

->**Info:** For more information on how to use the Ballerina Protocol Buffers tool, see the <a href="https://ballerina.io/learn/by-example/proto-to-ballerina.html">Proto To Ballerina</a> example.
+>**Info:** For more information on how to use the Ballerina Protocol Buffers tool, see the [Proto To Ballerina](https://ballerina.io/learn/by-example/proto-to-ballerina.html) example.

 ## Implement and run the service